 individuals are represented in the report.

-of individuals spend their time in either sheltered employment or individual competitive jobs rather than day programs.
+of individuals spend their time in either sheltered employment or non-employment day services.

 The Library at the Indiana Institute